V-Sekai/manuals/decisions/20240410-data-storage-elixir.md

 ## Alternatives Considered

-We considered traditional databases or file systems as alternatives, but they were rejected due to their limitations in handling large volumes of 3D model data and managing game entity replication.
+Traditional databases or file systems were considered but rejected due to their limitations in handling large volumes of 3D model data and managing game entity replication.

 ## Infrequent Use Case